Introduction

 #!/usr/bin/env bb

-(require '[babashka.curl :as curl])
+(require '[babashka.http-client :as http])

 (defn get-url [url]